Createdd/Writing/articles/IntroductionToReact.md

 >Returning null from a component's render method does not affect the firing of the component's lifecycle methods.
 For instance, componentWillUpdate and componentDidUpdate will still be called.

 ## 5. Lifting State 🔻

+[Sharing a state](https://facebook.github.io/react/docs/lifting-state-up.html) is accomplished by moving a local state  up to the closest common ancestor of the components that need it - the state is "lifted up".
+It is used when several components need to reflect the same changing data.
+This technique stems from one core principle of React:
+> There should be a single "source of truth" for any data that changes in a React application.
+Usually, the state is first added to the component that needs it for rendering.
+Then, if other components also need it, you can lift it up to their closest common ancestor.
+Instead of trying to sync the state between different components, you should rely on the top-down data flow.

+In short, the following steps happen on every change:
+- the event handler gets triggered
+- the parent component is set up to re-render on that certain change
+- React calls the render methods on the child components with new props
+- ReactDOM updates the DOM

 ## 6. Compositions & Inheritance 🔻